Quick Exit Hide Your Tracks

 • Making a complaint will not negatively affect the support you receive from us or your place on a waiting list

-• Complaints should be dealt with it quickly, politely, professionally and, where appropriate, confidentially.
+• Complaints should be dealt with quickly, politely, professionally and, where appropriate, confidentially.

 • Complaints should be responded to in the right way – for example, with an explanation or an apology where we have got things wrong or information on any action taken where appropriate.